funilrys/PyFunceble/docs/usage/from-a-python-script-or-module.rst

         "whois_record": None, # The whois record if whois_server is found.
     }

-To get those information simply work with our interface like follow :)
+To get that information simply work with our interface like follow :)

 ::